GH6324/MagicMirror/docs/en/faq.md

 First-time startup on macOS can be slow.
 If the app doesn’t start within 30 minutes, close it and try again.

-If it still doesn’t launch, ensure your macOS version is at least `14` (Sonoma), as older versions may not be compatible.
+If it still doesn’t launch, ensure your macOS version is at least `13` (Ventura), as older versions may not be compatible.

 Learn more: https://github.com/521xueweihan/HelloGitHub/issues/2859#issuecomment-2562637177